hbrc-fpga-class/class-material/verilog_tutorial_part2.md

 end
 ```

-We intialize pwm to 0 for the simulator.
+We initialize pwm to 0 for the simulator.
 For the iCE40 it inits to 0 on
 powerup.

 By default we increment pwm_count and set pwm<=1.